ava-labs/avalanche-docs/docs/reference/avalanchego/index-api.md

 during bootstrapping will be timestamped with the time at which the node bootstrapped, not when it was first accepted by the network.

-Note that for DAGs (including the X-Chain), nodes may accept vertices and transactions in a different order from one another.

 If `--index-enabled` is changed to `false` from `true`, AvalancheGo won't start as doing so would cause a previously complete index to become incomplete, unless the user explicitly says to do so with `--index-allow-incomplete`.
 This protects you from accidentally running with indexing disabled,